OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Spotify Terms and Conditions of Use

-Effective as from 18 December 2012
+Effective as from 20 June 2013

 1. Introductions
 2. Changes to the Agreements